Mahsud

-The Mahsud (محسود، مسعود، مسید), also spelled as Mehsud, Mahsood, Masoudand others, is a Karlani Pashtun tribe inhabiting mostly the South Waziristan Agency in Khyber Pakhtunkhwa province of Pakistan.
+The Mahsud (محسود), also spelled as Mahsood, Mehsud and other variants, is a Karlani Pashtun tribe inhabiting mostly the South Waziristan Agency in Khyber Pakhtunkhwa province of Pakistan.

-The Maseeds usually pronounce their name Māsīd.
-They are divided into three great clans or subtribes, namely Alizai, Bahlolzai, and Shamankhel.
-Maseeds usually call these Drei Māsīd, meaning the "Three Maseeds".
+The Mahsud are divided into three great clans or subtribes, namely Alizai, Bahlolzai, and Shamankhel.
 Each tribe has his own Khan.
+A minor number of Mahsud are settled in the Logar Province of Afghanistan, especially in Charkh District, Baraki barak and Muhammad Agha, but also in Wardak, Ghazni and Kunduz Provinces.
+The Mahsuds also inhabit the center and north of South Waziristan valley, surrounded on three sides by the Darweshkhel Wazirs, and being shut off by the Bettanis Pashtun tribe on the east from the Derajat and Bannu districts.
+Two Pashtun tribes, the Ahmadzai Wazirs and the Mahsuds, inhabit and dominate South Waziristan.

-A minor number of Maseed are settled in the Logar Province of Afghanistan, especially in Charkh District, Baraki barak and Muhammad Agha, but also in Wardak, Ghazni and Kunduz Provinces.
-The Maseeds also inhabit the center and north of South Waziristan valley, surrounded on three sides by the Darweshkhel Wazirs, and being shut off by the Bettanis Pashtun tribe on the east from the Derajat and Bannu districts.
-Two Pashtun tribes, the Ahmadzai Wazirs and the Maseeds (Mahsuds), inhabit and dominate South Waziristan.
-Within the heart of Maseed territory in South Waziristan lies the influential Ormur (Burki) tribe's stronghold of Kaniguram.
-The Ormurs are considered by other tribes of South Waziristan to be close brethren of the Maseeds due to marital and other ties and the fact that the Ormurs have lived in and controlled Kaniguram for over a thousand years.
-There are also some Maseeds living in the UAE, Germany and the United Kingdom.
+Within the heart of Mahsud territory in South Waziristan lies the influential Ormur (Burki) tribe's stronghold of Kaniguram.
+The Ormurs are considered by other tribes of South Waziristan to be close brethren of the Mahsuds due to marital and other ties and the fact that the Ormurs have lived in and controlled Kaniguram for over a thousand years.
+There are also some Mahsuds living in the UAE, Germany and the United Kingdom.

 History

-The Maseeds originally lived in the centre of Waziristan area of FATA.
-In the later 14th century, they migrated eastwards, and fell into dispute with the Bannuchi and Khattak tribes settled in the Shawal area.
-The Maseeds and the Wazirs succeeded in defeating the Khattaks and pushed them northeastwards towards Bannu and Kohat.
+The Mahsuds originally lived in the centre of Waziristan area of FATA.
+In the later 14th century, they migrated eastwards.
 Eventually, the Mahsuds settled at the center of Waziristan, in the Makeen, Kaniguram and Lada area.

-During the British colonial period, the Maseeds were invaded by the British Empire, in 1925's Pink's War, in 1860, 1881, 1894–95, 1900–01 and in The Waziristan Campaign which ensued after the Afghan War of Independence In the words of Sir Olaf Caroe, who acted as the former governor of the British Indian Frontier, "The Maseed tribe are a people who can never even think of submitting to a foreign power."
-From 1860 to 1937, the English forces repeatedly attacked Maseed positions but never got a foothold in the area.
+During the British colonial period, the Mahsuds were invaded by the British Empire, in 1925's Pink's War, in 1860, 1881, 1894–95, 1900–01 and in The Waziristan Campaign which ensued after the Afghan War of Independence In the words of Sir Olaf Caroe, who acted as the former governor of the British Indian Frontier, "The Maseed tribe are a people who can never even think of submitting to a foreign power."
+From 1860 to 1937, the British forces repeatedly attacked Mahsuds positions but never got a foothold in the area.